ThomasFranque/ArtificiaIProject/README.md

 - Stay/Idle
 - Moving
+- Panic

-Since, in this simulation, all the agents do is move around and Using unity's [animator behaviour scrips](https://docs.unity3d.com/ScriptReference/StateMachineBehaviour.html), im able to have this high-level abstraction that allows me to be more flexible when implementing more behaviours to existing systems.
+Since, in this simulation, all the agents do is move around and, using unity's [animator behaviour scrips](https://docs.unity3d.com/ScriptReference/StateMachineBehaviour.html), im able to have this high-level abstraction that allows me to be more flexible when implementing more behaviours to existing systems.

 #### States